Deepfake Detection that Generalizes Across Benchmarks: Limitations and Future Work

-Our preprocessing pipeline assumes access to a detectable and alignable face.
+\myparagraph{Dependence on facial region.} Our preprocessing pipeline assumes access to a detectable and alignable face.
 Videos with occlusions, extreme poses, or low resolution may lead to failures in face detection or misaligned crops, which can degrade performance.

-\paragraph{Limited demographic diversity in training data.} our work provides several key insights for the community Training data lack sufficient diversity in terms of identity, ethnicity, age, and gender.
+\myparagraph{Limited demographic diversity in training data.} Training data lacks sufficient diversity in terms of identity, ethnicity, age, and gender.
 This can result in biased detection performance, where the model may generalize poorly to underrepresented demographic groups.
 Ensuring demographic balance and evaluating fairness across subgroups are important next steps toward responsible deployment.
+See the supplementary for typical failure cases.